StephenGlasby/StephenGlasby.github.io/GandCSeminars.md

 ---
 layout: page
-title: GandC Seminars
+title: CMSC Groups and Combinatorics Seminars
 permalink: /GandCSeminars/
 ---

-The Centre organises a number of open seminars, public lectures, and events.</br>
+The Centre organises a number of open seminars, public lectures, and events.<br />
 ​
 The Groups and Combinatorics Seminar occurs regularly on Friday afternoons at 16:00.
 There will be `cake' in the Mathematics and Statistics tea room at 15:40 beforehand, and after 17:05 we go to the University Club for a drink.
 Everyone is welcome to join us.
 Please email the seminar convener <Stephen.Glasby@uwa.edu.au> if you would like to give a seminar.